loginom/loginom-help-en-omegat/data/quick-start/design-principles.md

 Thus, the project functions are specified at each stage.
 The process is repeated until definition of subtasks and algorithms solutions of which are obvious.

-## Mechanism of the Repeated Use of Algorithms
+## Mechanism of the Algorithms Reuse

 Selection of the blocks solving independent subtasks allows for their repeated application in the similar tasks.
 Creation of libraries of universal functions represents development of idea of usage of earlier created algorithms.